Vasilion/MX-Core/README.md

   - cd to project directoy and run 'npm i'

 Run + Debug
-  -Install the 'Ionic' extension in vs code, then 'Alt + D' will launch the app in debug mode, open chrom dev tools and change view to Iphone or Samsung
+  - Install the 'Ionic' extension in vs code
+  - 'Alt + D' will launch the app in debug mode
+  - Open chrome dev tools and change view to Iphone or Samsung